atrocore/atrocore/docs/09.installation-and-maintenance/04.modules-and-updates/index.md

 The update can also be performed unattended: create a scheduled job of the type "Update system automatically" on the [Scheduled Jobs](../../01.atrocore/03.administration/05.system-jobs/01.scheduled-jobs/index.md) page.

 If the update fails because of an audit error in Composer, refer to [System Update Failures](../05.maintenance/index.md#system-update-failures).

+## Module Update

+An installed module can be brought to its target version on its own, without updating the core and the other modules.
+Click the **Update** action in the row of the package and confirm it.

+The action is offered for installed modules whose target version is set.
+It is not offered for the AtroCore core: the core is updated together with the whole installation via **Update System**.

+To change the target version and start the update in one step, open the package for editing, choose the new target version and click **Save & Update** instead of **Save**.

+As with every other operation on this page, the application is unavailable while the update is running, and the result is recorded in the [update log](#update-log).

+> Only the module itself and the packages it depends on are updated.
+The core and the other packages that the system requires explicitly keep their versions.
+Therefore the module is updated only as far as those versions allow: if its new version needs a newer core, the operation fails and the log states which core version was expected and which one was found.
+Use **Update System** in that case.

 ## Module Installation